My dentist is only seeing patients for dental emergencies. What is considered a dental emergency?+

 Virtual Visits are available to those enrolled in the Company’s health plans.
 Cost per visit depends on the medical plan you chose during your enrollment.
 Medical Virtual Visits are FREE for full-time employees enrolled in the Choice Plus Plan, Options Plan, and PPO Blue Plan participants.
 Health Saving Plan participants pay less than $60 per visit and HSA dollars can be used. *This fee may be waived by your insurance carrier for COVID-19 related services.

 Virtual Visit Providers are trained and equipped to assess COVID-19, the flu and other minor health issues.
 Visit the Virtual Visit – Medical page for information about how to register, choose a provider and schedule your virtual visit.

-Can I lower my dependent care FSA contribution if my child’s daycare or school closes?+
+Can I lower my contribution to my FSA for Dependent Care (DCA) if my child’s daycare or school closes?+

 To lower your DCA, contact the Benefits Team.